 The program of study is composed of two courses for a total of seven hours credit.
 The two courses are the School Nurse Practicum, Nursing 4441 (4 credits) and Introduction to Education, Education 2200 (3 credits).
 Nursing 4441 has both a theory and a clinical component.
 The clinical part of the course requires you to work with a preceptor that is a West Virginia Certified School Nurse.
 Education 2200 provides an overview of the educational process, as well as analysis of the historical, philosophical, and sociological basis for the educational programs, instructional strategies and teaching behaviors in American Education.
 Both courses are online.

-If you are interested in the West Virginia Certified School Nurse Program you should contact the course instructor, Mrs. Debbie Coen at 304-889-3408 (h) or 304-627-4103 (c) as soon as possible prior to your desired date of enrollment.
+If you are interested in the West Virginia Certified School Nurse Program you should contact the course instructor, Professor Jamie Toland at (304)-333-3658 as soon as possible prior to your desired date of enrollment.
 There is a required fingerprinting/background check and a request form to the West Virginia Department of Education for permission to complete your clinical experience in a West Virginia school setting.
 These requirements may take up to two months to complete, so begin the process early.

 Interested nurses wanting to enroll in the School Nurse Certification Program should complete the Undergraduate Application indicating “Non-degree candidate/School Nurse Certification” as your desired major.
 You must also send your BSN transcripts to the University to be considered for the certification program.